aegoroff/solt/README.md

   -h, --help   help for va

 Global Flags:
+      --cpuprofile string   Runs CPU profiling if --diag option set.
+If not set profiling not started.
+Correct file path should be set here
-  -d, --diag          Show application diagnostic after run -p, --path string   REQUIRED.
+  -d, --diag                Show application diagnostic after run
+      --memprofile string   Runs memory profiling if --diag option set.
+If not set profiling not started.
+Correct file path should be set here
+  -p, --path string         REQUIRED.
 Path to the sources folder

-Use "solt va [command] --help" for more information about a command.
 ```